 - Is there room for a ramp?

 - What obstacles are there where the ramp needs to go?

 What is the Barrier?
-How to Define the Rise and ADA Ramp Slope of a Wheelchair Ramp?
+How to Define the Rise and ADA Ramp Slope?

 The question we get asked most is, “What is the shortest and cheapest ramp I can get?”
 The recommended rise to ADA ramp slope ratio is 1:12.
 This means that for every 1 inch of rise, 12 inches of ramp are required.
 Or, for every 1 inch of rise, you need 1 foot of ramp.
 For example, if the steps to an entryway is 24 inches high, you will need a ramp that is at least 24 feet long.

 The rise will determine the ADA ramp slope at which the ramp will need to be installed.
 The slope is the angle of the ramp on which a person will move.
 This defines safety and ease of use.
 A steep ramp is actually more difficult for a person using a cane or walker or a manual wheelchair.
 Going down a steep ramp is dangerous with a cane or walker or manual wheelchair because stopping becomes a problem.
 A power scooter or power wheelchair can climb up a steeper ramp and has automatic brakes for safety as you go down the ramp.

 It takes only half an inch bump to stop a walker or wheelchair to a halt.
 The threshold is the sill of a doorway.
 It is very jarring and uncomfortable especially as you move through a door’s threshold and navigate a narrow opening.
 It can be made of metal or wood, depending on a home’s construction.
 The threshold can also differ in height from the ground level of the exterior.
 It becomes even more challenging for those that rely on wheels, like a wheelchair or a scooter.